Maciej Skrzeczkowski

 The reality is displayed here on many levels — from the use of the virginals, the important role of which in musical life in Bull’s time is marked not only by the elaborate decoration of these instruments, no less generous than that of harpsichords, but as well by their omnipresence in paintings, to the real variety of Englishman’s output (the juxtaposition of certain pieces as not seen nor heard before) and the word real meaning ‘kingly’, ‘regal’, ‘royal’ in the language of the sovereigns of the Spanish Netherlands.

-The first single from the upcoming album The Real John Bull
+The first single from the album The Real John Bull

 An excerpt from Skrzeczkowski’s recital in Vleeshuis Museum, Antwerp